jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

 review
 *********************************************************************************

-I have a way to catch Exceptions_ in tests and ran into the following
+I have a way to catch :ref:`Exceptions<errors>` in tests and ran into the following

 * :ref:`AssertionError`
 * :ref:`ModuleNotFoundError`